rezaurrakib/Competitive-Programming-Solves-In-Python/Prim's Algorithm [Using Adjacency Matrix]/readme.md

 ## Input / Output Description 👹

 The first line of each test case contains the number of vertices N (1 ≤ N ≤ 750).
 The vertices are labeled from 1 to N. The next N lines give the x and y coordinates of the vertices.
 These coordinates are integers with absolute values.
 After that there is a line containing the number of existing edges M (0 ≤ M ≤ 1000) followed by M lines describing the existing connections.
-Each edge is represented by two integers: the vertex numbers which are directly connected by the edge. the existing edge connections must not be altered.
+Each edge is represented by two integers: the vertex numbers which are directly connected by the edge.
+The existing edge connections must not be altered.

 For each set of input, output is a single line contains the total length of the new edges rounded to two decimal places.